oualid-razzok/DockFlow-Automator/README.md

     portable functions/features (licenses verified, integration routes,
     ADR-0009/ADR-0010 evidence).

-## Scientific limitations and assumptions
+## Scientific limitations

-DockFlow-Automator automates a *conventional rigid-receptor Vina workflow*; every run of that workflow inherits these limitations, and the run report makes the resolved choices explicit ("Assumptions this run made" footer in `report.md`):
+DockFlow-Automator automates a *conventional rigid-receptor Vina workflow*; every run of that workflow inherits these limitations, and the run report makes the resolved choices explicit:

 * **Rigid receptor** — no side-chain or backbone flexibility; induced fit is invisible.
 Cross-docking into a different conformation can